model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 #### How users use Kani currently

 The current way of interacting with Kani is through the command line.
-Users invoke `cargo kani` and then mention their harness that they want to verify and this gives a text based output that tells you whether your proof has succeeded or failed.
+Users invoke `cargo kani` and specify the harness they want to verify.
+Kani produces text-based output that tells you whether your proof has succeeded or failed.

 ```
-$ cargo kani --harness stretched_rectangle_can_hold_original# --snip--
+$ cargo kani --harness stretched_rectangle_can_hold_original
+# --snip--
 [rectangle::verification::stretched_rectangle_can_hold_original.assertion.1] line 86 assertion failed: larger.can_hold(&original): FAILURE
 VERIFICATION FAILED
 ```